Pella, Jordan: Roman period

 In 63 BCE, the Roman General Pompey integrated the region into the Eastern portion of the Roman Empire, converting the old Seleucid empire into the province of Coele-Syria and incorporating Judaea as a client kingdom.
-A group of cities claiming Greek Hellenistic foundations asked Pompey for freedom from the threat of incorporation within Rome's new client-state of Hasmonaean Judaea.
+A group of cities claiming Greek Hellenistic foundations asked Pompey to avoid incorporation within Rome's new client-state of Hasmonaean Judaea.
 Pompey agreed, and these cities were called the Decapolis – literally, the ten cities – although the lists which have survived vary in composition and number.
 Pella, however, is consistently a "Decapolis" city, and the city in the northernmost bounds of the region known as Perea.
 If these cities had previously dated their years from their foundation under Alexander the Great or Seleucis I Nicator, they now honoured Pompey by counting 63 BC as a new "Year One".
 Like most cities within the empire, Pella would have had its own town council.
 It also minted coins in the Roman period.

 Pella was incorporated within Roman Judaean territory (Jewish Wars 3.5).
 According to Josephus, Scaurus "laid waste the country around Pella" (The Jewish War 1.8.1).
 Pella was one of eleven administrative districts (toparchies) in Roman Judea.
 During the outbreak of the First Jewish-Roman War, when the Syrian inhabitants of Caesarea had slain its Jewish citizens, there was a general Jewish uprising against neighboring Syrian villages, who sought revenge for the murder of their countrymen, during which time Pella was ransacked and destroyed.
 Growing Jewish dissent over Roman military occupation in Judea brought about Roman reprisals against Jewish enclaves in the regions of Galilee, the coastal plains of Judea, Idumea and Perea, until, at length, the Roman army had subdued all insurgents and their military governors established during the Jewish revolt.

 University of Sydney digs unearthed the theatre, baths, and nymphaeum of the Roman city of ca. 150 CE.